ImAKappa/pftp/docs/1-Getting-Started/02_development.md

     MS Word and Google Docs are examples of word processors.
 These apps deal with _rich_ text, which is text that is embellished with lots of extra notation so that the text can have fancy styles like bolding, colours, highlights, and different sizes.

-    However, this also means we can't write Python code in MS Word.
-All the extra markup confuses the Python interpreter.
-See [this video](https://www.youtube.com/watch?v=X34ZmkeZDos) to get an idea.
+    However, all the extra markup means it would be difficult to write Python code in MS Word. **Please [don't write code :fontawesome-solid-up-right-from-square:](https://www.youtube.com/watch?v=X34ZmkeZDos) using Microsoft Word.**

     Instead we write Python code in a plain text file with the file extension `.py`.
 Plain text is the kind you would write in Notepad (Windows) or TextEdit (Mac).
 You can't change the styling of the text, but it's much simpler; it's plain.

-## Coding is Writing is Thinking
+## 💡 Coding is Writing is Thinking

 Writing Python code is more than typing some words into Thonny.
 It is writing, and writing is thinking on paper.